 Mistake 3: Getting Stuck in a Rut

 We all have favorite activities or routines, but we have to keep challenging ourselves in new ways so the body continues to respond and improve.
 Definitely include a couple of different resistance workouts each week.
 Take your workout outside for a refreshing change, or inside.
 Try increasing the weight you lift and decreasing the reps or vice versa.
-Follow our full 12-week Reclaim program with a variety of dynamic challenges built-in, rather than sticking to your few favorite workouts over and over.
-Even your daily Core Compressions can benefit from new body positions – try them in a side plank, while lying in the fetal position (be sure to do it on both sides), in a wall-sit or on all fours.
+Follow our clinically proven 12-week EMbody Reclaim program with a variety of dynamic challenges built-in, rather than sticking to your few favorite workouts over and over.
+Even your daily Core Compressions can benefit from new body positions – try them in a side plank, while lying in the fetal position (be sure to do it on both sides), in a wall-sit, or on all fours.
 The key is to keep mixing it up to stay focused and challenge your body in new ways, getting the most out of each minute.